amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-ios-segment-integration.md

 public: false
 parent: 467a0fe0-6ad9-4375-96a2-eea5b04a7bcf
 ---
-{{partial:partials/session-replay/sr-ios-eap :when="alpha"}}

 This article covers the installation of Session Replay using the Session Replay iOS Segment plugin.
 If your app is already instrumented with Segment using their Analytics-Swift library and Amplitude (Actions) destination, use this option.

-If your app is already instrumented with [(latest) iOS Swift SDK](/docs/sdks/analytics/ios/ios-swift-sdk), use the [Session Replay iOS SDK Plugin](/docs/session-replay/session-replay-ios-plugin).
+If your app is already instrumented with an  [Amplitude iOS SDK](/docs/sdks/analytics/ios/ios-swift-sdk), use the [Session Replay iOS SDK Plugin](/docs/session-replay/session-replay-ios-plugin).

-If your app is already instrumented with [(maintenance) iOS SDK](/docs/sdks/analytics/ios/ios-sdk), use the [Session Replay iOS SDK Middleware](/docs/session-replay/session-replay-ios-middleware).

 If you use Segment using other options, choose the [standalone implementation](/docs/session-replay/session-replay-ios-standalone-sdk).